|

 excited and last year's placement students about to descend

+upon us.
 The placement students are a fascination.

 They venture out with anxieties about holding down a job in